Mopeds and Scooters

 Scooters have become a popular and sensible transportation option.
 Many people perceive them to be safer and easier to handle than a motorcycle.
 The reality is that any two-wheel vehicle takes a different skill set to maneuver our streets.

-With that in mind, the GMSP welcomes scooter owners to participate in our license waiver Basic and Experienced rider education courses.
+The GMSP welcomes scooter owners to participate in our rider education courses.
 Scooter owners can now enroll their machine in a rider education program, and if successful, earn a license waiver.

 - Students use their own scooters.
 No scooters are provided.